 The pedal offers a vintage wah tone that rivals that of Dunlop’s Original Crybaby and comes in at an excellent price that is affordable by even the most starving of artists.

-The VOX V845 Classic Wah Pedal appears on many great recordings of the past and has been used by greats including Eric Clapton, Jimi Hendrix, and Joe Satriani.
+The wah pedal has a very interesting history, so many guitarists still love to have this sound in their arsenal.
+VOX V845 Classic Wah Pedal appears on many great recordings of the past and has been used by greats including Eric Clapton, Jimi Hendrix, and Joe Satriani.

 If you’re interested in emulating some amazing classic rock sounds, the VOX V845 may be just what you need.

-Another famous sound, the Nano Big Muff attempts to capture the tone and essence of its big brother, the Big Muff PI.
+Another famous sound, the Nano Big Muff attempts to capture the tone and essence of its big brother, the Big Muff.
+This pedal has an interesting history and offers an iconic sound.

 The distortion on this pedal is hard to beat and it does a great job at emulating the sound of the original Big Muff pedal.
 The Nano is, of course, smaller than the original but still comes with plenty of sustain and a vintage distortion sound that is excellent for those high lead notes.